Published: June 7, 2024

-Advances in artificial intelligence (AI) have resulted in highly capable systems making decisions for reasons we do not fully understand.
-This lack of understanding poses risks, including potential future risks where AI might deceive humans to accomplish undesirable goals.
+Advances in artificial intelligence have resulted in highly capable systems making decisions for reasons we do not fully understand.
+This lack of understanding poses significant risks, including potential future scenarios where AI might deceive humans to accomplish undesirable goals.

 Mechanistic interpretability aims to understand how neural networks calculate their outputs by breaking them into components that are more easily understood than the whole.
-This involves reverse engineering parts of their internal processes.
-By understanding these internal processes, we can make targeted changes to the models, thereby increasing trust and safety in AI systems.
+This involves reverse engineering parts of their internal processes to make targeted changes to models, thereby increasing trust and safety in AI systems.

-This is an important area of research as this will eventually enable us to diagnose failure modes, design fixes, and certify that models are safe for adoption by enterprises and society.
-It's much easier to tell if something is safe if you can understand how it works!
-The basic idea is that we train a sparse autoencoder to generate interpretable features based on transformer activations.
-This allows us to look at the activations of a language model during inference, and understand which parts of the model are most responsible for predicting each next token.
+The fundamental approach involves training a sparse autoencoder to generate interpretable features based on transformer activations.
+This allows us to examine the activations of a language model during inference and understand which parts of the model are most responsible for predicting each next token.

 Challenges in Interpretability

-In a small language model discussed by Anthropic [10] a single neuron responds to a mixture of academic citations, English dialogue, HTTP requests, and Korean text.
-Polysemanticity makes it difficult to reason about the behavior of the network in terms of the activity of individual neurons.
+In a small language model discussed by Anthropic, a single neuron responds to a mixture of academic citations, English dialogue, HTTP requests, and Korean text.
+This polysemanticity makes it nearly impossible to reason about network behavior in terms of individual neuron activity.

-The Superposition Hypothesis [2] is one suspected cause for polysemanticity, where neural networks represent more features than they have neurons by using an overcomplete set of directions in activation space.
-This means that instead of assigning features to individual neurons, the network assigns them to a combination of directions in a higher-dimensional space.
+The Superposition Hypothesis offers one explanation for polysemanticity: neural networks represent more features than they have neurons by using an overcomplete set of directions in activation space.
+Instead of assigning features to individual neurons, the network assigns them to combinations of directions in higher-dimensional space.

 Disentangled Representation Learning

-In a disentangled model, each axis of the noise vector only adapts one of the major features and leaves the others untouched.
-These are our orthogonal feature knobs [5]:
+In a disentangled model, each axis of the noise vector controls only one major feature while leaving others untouched.
+These become orthogonal feature controls:

 Sparse autoencoders encourage the model to use only a small number of features to represent any given activation.
 The use of sparse autoencoders to find interpretable, monosemantic features is a way of achieving disentangled representations, which makes the neural network’s behaviour more understandable and its features more interpretable.

-The papers [1] aim to use these interpretable features to understand the causal relationships in the model’s behavior.
+These interpretable features aim to understand causal relationships in model behavior1.
 Disentangled representations are useful for this because they make it easier to study how changes in one factor affect the output, without interference from other factors.

-By penalizing high PPL during training, models can be encouraged to produce smoother transitions in the latent space.
-This promotes better disentanglement and smoother interpolation between different data points.
-In image generation, this results in smoother image transitions as you walk thorough latent space, and also makes sampling easier (projecting INTO latent space).
-Below for example [4] is an examples of interpretable directions discovered by unsupervised methods for several datasets and generators.
+By penalizing high PPL during training, models produce smoother latent space transitions, promoting better disentanglement and interpolation between data points.
+In image generation, this enables smoother transitions when traversing latent space and easier sampling.
+The example below shows interpretable directions discovered by unsupervised methods across various datasets and generators.

 Autoencoders

-Autoencoders in General are a type of neural network used to learn efficient representations of data, typically for dimensionality reduction or feature extraction, in an unsupervised fashion.
-They consist of three parts:
+Autoencoders are neural networks designed to learn efficient data representations, typically for dimensionality reduction or feature extraction, in an unsupervised manner.
+They consist of three key components:

-- Encoder: Compresses the input data into a smaller latent-space representation.
+• Encoder: Compresses input data into a smaller latent-space representation

-- Reconstruction Loss: Measures how well the decoder can reconstruct the input from the latent space.
+• Reconstruction Loss: Measures how accurately the decoder reconstructs the input from latent space

-- Sparse Representation: The model is encouraged to use only a small number of active neurons (hidden units) to represent any given input.
-This is done by adding a sparsity penalty to the loss function that encourages the activations of the hidden units to be sparse.
+Sparse Representation: The model uses only a small number of active neurons to represent any given input.
+This is achieved by adding a sparsity penalty to the loss function that discourages widespread activation.

-- Interpretable Features: By encouraging sparsity, the autoencoder learns to represent the data in terms of a few significant features, making it easier to interpret what each feature represents.
-For example, instead of each neuron activating for many different things (polysemanticity), each neuron might activate for just one specific thing (monosemanticity).
+Interpretable Features: By encouraging sparsity, the autoencoder learns to represent data using a few significant features, making interpretation clearer.
+Instead of each neuron activating for multiple concepts (polysemanticity), neurons activate for specific concepts (monosemanticity).

-- Unlike traditional autoencoders, sparse autoencoders are designed to be sensitive to specific types of high-level features in the data, while being insensitive to most other features.
-Sparse autoencoders can identify directions in the activation space that correspond to more interpretable and monosemantic features.
+Unlike traditional autoencoders, sparse autoencoders are designed to be sensitive to specific high-level features while remaining insensitive to others.
+They identify directions in activation space that correspond to more interpretable and monosemantic features.

 Pre-Training LLMs using Sparse Autoencoders